 Under the framework of the County-Wide Planning Policies, the County developed joint plans with each city and town that proposed an urban growth area that extends into the unincorporated county.
 Joint Plans provide the Comprehensive Plan for these urban growth areas and are adopted as a part of this Comprehensive Plan, although they appear in separate documents.

 The 1995 Comprehensive Plan was developed in the context of the timelines provided under the GMA.
-Public participation improved the direction of the Plan through comments made at Open Houses held both at the beginning of the Plan development, and after the first draft was reviewed by the Thurston County Planning Commission.
+Public participation improved the direction of the Plan through comments made at open houses held both at the beginning of the Plan development, and after the first draft was reviewed by the Thurston County Planning Commission.
 Public hearings were held before both the Planning Commission and the Thurston County Board of Commissioners to further involve the public in the Plan’s development.
 Separate joint plan adoption processes provided additional opportunities for the public to direct the County’s growth.

-In 2003, major amendments to Chapter 3 – Natural Resource Lands and Chapter 9 -– Environment, Recreation, and Open Space updated county policies for natural resource protection.
+In 2003, major amendments to Chapter 3 – Natural Resource Lands and Chapter 9 – Environment, Recreation, and Open Space updated county policies for natural resource protection.
 The 2004 amendments to the Comprehensive Plan and associated development regulations updated the remaining chapters of the plan under the GMA.
 In 2007, Chapter 2 – Land Use was further updated for GMA compliance.

 The 2019 periodic update included revised goals and policies to address affordable housing, transportation, including bicycle and pedestrian infrastructure.
 This update also included major amendments to Chapter 8 – Economic Development.

+The 2025 periodic update included major amendments to reflect legislative changes around planning for affordable housing to all income brackets, and incorporation of climate mitigation and resiliency measures.
+Additionally, a new implementation appendix was developed with this update.
+Other amendments across the plan included updates to population projections, building intensities, housing needs, levels of services, consideration of a new agricultural zone for rural Thurston County, and policies across the plan impacting transportation, land use, environment, housing, historic resources, and more.

-The Comprehensive Plan is periodically amended according to an annual amendment process and an eight-year review cycle required by the Growth Management Act (RCW 36.70A.130).
+The Comprehensive Plan is periodically amended according to an annual amendment process and a ten-year review cycle required by the Growth Management Act (RCW 36.70A.130).
 Annual and periodic reviews ensure that the Plan keeps pace with changing legal requirements and community needs.
 The plan amendment process is described in Chapter 12 – Plan Amendments.

-The participation of the County’s citizens in shaping the County’s physical and social landscape has been, and will continue to be, the most important feature of Thurston County’s planning history.
+The participation of the County’s community in shaping the County’s physical and social landscape has been, and will continue to be, the most important feature of Thurston County’s planning history.

-VI.
+VII.
 SETTING